marionhaney/website-marion/public/content/Projects.md

 ## No Edge No Chance
-2024 NFL Bid Data Bowl Finalist: Collaborating with CMU Football Head Coach Ryan Larsen and Defensive Coordinator Ben Gibboney, we proposed a quantitative definition and evaluation metric for the defensive concept of "setting the edge".
+2024 NFL Big Data Bowl Finalist: Collaborating with CMU Football Head Coach Ryan Larsen and Defensive Coordinator Ben Gibboney, we proposed a quantitative definition and evaluation metric for the defensive concept of "setting the edge".
 We made an R Shiny app that gives coaches a team view of edge-setting directional performance.
 - ![600x200](../assets/edge-setting-shiny.png)
 - Tags: Sports Analytics
 - Badges: